 • Our samples are relatively small.

-And still it does work.
-So, let’s address each of these concerns separately to find out why we believe our polling works after all.
+And still it does work!
+So, let’s address each of these concerns separately to explain why we believe our polling works after all.

 Thus, almost all pollsters nowadays use other methods to reach their sample and then correct for oversampling of some groups and under sampling of other groups.
 Our method of self-selected users who downloaded the app happens to work well, likely because we have users from every state (we have as many users per capita from Wyoming, a very small red state, as from California, a very large blue state), from each party affiliation, gender, age, ethnicitiy, income, education, rural or urban and political leanings.

 Instead of taking a poll in a 2-3 day period, we collect all rankings created in the 90 days before we publish our poll.
 The question now is in how far we get “outdated” opinions.
-Research shows that in most cases most people don’t change their mind towards an election.
+Research shows that in most cases, people don’t change their mind towards an election.
 The biggest change is that more and more people actually make up their mind.
-And if people change their mind, they are just as likely to change it back again.
+And if people do change their mind (temporarily), they are just as likely to change it back again.
 This last phenomenon can be seen after the party conventions before a presidential election.
-Typically a candidate gets a “bump” in the polls from that convention, but that bump dissipates in the weeks after.
+Typically a candidate gets a “bump” in the polls from that convention, but that bump invariably dissipates in the weeks after.
 It can be argued that trying to take a poll to capture that bump actually leads to a worse prediction for the actual election outcome, than having a sample that is spread over a longer period of time that is not impacted by such a temporary phenomenon.

 In our app, people who have not yet made up their mind will simply not create a ranking for a race.
-Nobody is prompting them on the phone or by text or online to make a quick decision on who they would vote for.
+Nobody is prompting them on the phone or by text or online to make a quick decision right now on who they think they will vote for.
 Nor do they get any reward for participating.
 Therefore, we may have far fewer rash and unreliable decisions from anyone who felt compelled to express an opinion when prompted by a poll they were not ready for.